Charles Austin (high jumper): After Athletics

 Austin is the owner of So High Sports and Fitness (SoHighSports.com) a sports performance and personal training company.
 He opened his So High Sports and Fitness Studio in 2002 and his So High Sports and Fitness Performance Center in 2008.
 Both are located in San Marcos, Texas.

 Charles is also the author of the book, Head Games: Life's Greatest Challenge.
 His self published book is also in the Library of Congress.

-In 2014, Charles introduced his patented Total Body Board (TotalBodyBoard.com) to the fitness equipment market.
-The Total Body Board is a versatile piece of fitness equipment.
+In 2014, Charles introduced his patented Total Body Board to the fitness equipment market.

 Also, Charles set the Master's 45–50 age group World Record with a jump of 6 ft 8+3/4 in.